the-au-forml-lab/plgroup/readme.md

 The repository code is generic in the sense that, by changing the conference [`sources.txt`](data/sources.txt), it can be made to suggest any kinds of papers that have DOIs.
 To get the automatic actions to work properly, complete the following steps.

-- Enable workflow permissions, in settings > action
+Enable workflow permissions, in settings > action

 - [ ] read and write permissions
 - [ ] permission to create and approve pull requests

-- Create expected environment secrets, in settings > secrets and variables > actions
+Create expected environment secrets, in settings > secrets and variables > actions

 - [ ] add variable `PAPER_CHOOSE_ON` with value `0` or `1` (off or on).
-  - [ ] add variable `REVIEWERS` whose value is a comma-separated list of GH usernames.
+- [ ] add variable `REVIEWERS` whose value is a whitespace-separated string of GH usernames.
   The identified users will be asked to approve paper suggestion.
-Reviewers must have sufficient repo/org permissions (for and org, they have to be members).
+  Reviewers must have sufficient repo/org permissions to perform this task (for an org, they must be members).
+- [ ] To enable auto-merge (once reviewers accept a PR, the PR will automatically be merged to main branch), add `AUTOMERGE_PAT` secret whose value is a personal access token of a repository maintainer.
-  - [ ] add secret incoming webhook URL to enable discord or slack integration (`DISCORD_WEBHOOK_URL` or `SLACK_WEBHOOK_URL`).
+- [ ] add secret incoming webhook URL to enable discord or slack integration, `DISCORD_WEBHOOK_URL` or `SLACK_WEBHOOK_URL`.
   Otherwise, the notification step will be skipped during workflow runs.